-Joseph Henri Jean-Claude Tremblay - Born January 22, 1939 in Bagotville, Quebec – Died December 7, 1994 in Montreal, Quebec was an ice Hockey defenceman.
+Joseph Henri Jean-Claude Tremblay - Born January 22, 1939 in Bagotville, Quebec – Died December 7, 1994 in Montreal, Quebec was a Canadian ice Hockey defenceman and scout.

 Tremblay played his first junior Hockey with the Port Alfred Nationale and played the left wing.
 Tremblay joined the Hull-Ottawa Canadiens in 1957, and would play for them until 1961.
 During his time with the Hull-Ottawa Canadiens, it was brought to his attention that there was a shortage of defensive prospects in the Montreal Canadiens system, he made the switch, Not only did he gain increased ice time, but he became one of the most promising prospects in the Canadiens system.
 During his first year with Hull-Ottawa, they would be crowned 1958 Memorial Cup champions.

-In 1961-62 Tremblay joined the Canadiens full time, and went on to play in all 70 games for the Canadiens, scoring 3 goals and adding 17 assists.
+Tremblay joined the Canadiens full time for the 1961-62 season, and went on to play in all 70 games for the Canadiens, scoring 3 goals and adding 17 assists.
 In the next three years Tremblay’s points were 18, 21, and 20.

 On November 30th, 1966 in a game against Toronto, Tremblay and teammate Bobby Rousseau became the first players to permanently wear a helmet.
 Unfortunately, this helped contribute at the time to Tremblay’s soft image.